 What Your Doctor Says

+With statistics and studies to back them up, why aren’t doulas lining the halls of every modern maternity ward?
+Unfortunately, the traditional medical community may be playing gatekeeper—preventing doulas from becoming regular participants in the birthing experience.
+Studies found that some doctors resist having an extra person in the delivery room, and when hospital rules limit attendants in the delivery room, many women find themselves forced to choose between family members and a doula.
 If you want a doula in the room, do your research.
 If you’ll be delivering at a hospital or birthing center, ask how many people are allowed in the room.
 Talk to your doctor or midwife about what they allow.
 Don’t be afraid to advocate for yourself.
 If you think a doula’s the right choice for you, make the case!

 By the Numbers